 - The Pearl Harbor Attack ~ December 7, 1941

 - The U.S. Drops Atomic Bombs on Japan ~ August 6 & 9, 1945

 - V-J Day ~ September 2, 1945

-In addition there is one labeled Medal of Honor.
+Also, there is one Medal of Honor recipient.
 It tells the story of Lt.
-Raymond L. Knight who was posthumously awarded the highest decoration any serviceman can earn.
+Raymond L. Knight, who was posthumously awarded the highest decoration any serviceman can earn.

-The pylon in the center of this WWII memorial is five sided with a ball on top representing our world globe.
-Names of those who lost their lives are featured here under the headings of U.S. Army, U.S. Army Air Force, U.S. Marine Corps and U.S. Navy.
-The dedication is inscribed on the fifth side of this monument.
+The pylon in the center of this WWII memorial is five-sided with a ball on top representing our world globe.
+Names of those who lost their lives are featured here under the headings of U.S. Army, U.S. Army Air Force, U.S. Marine Corps, and U.S. Navy.
+The dedication wording is on the fifth side of this monument.

 There are other memorials and monuments to our war heroes in the Houston metro area.
 In Bear Creek Park is the Harris County War Memorial.
-Everyone from Harris County who has died while serving in our armed forces is represented there.
-At the Fallen Warriors Memorial in northwest Houston, all those from Texas who had shed their lives while in service to our country are memorialized.
+Everyone from Harris County who gave their lives while in our armed forces is listed there.
+At the Fallen Warriors Memorial in northwest Houston, all those from Texas who had shed their lives while in service to our country are named.
 Our beautiful Houston National Cemetery is where First Lieutenant Raymond L. Knight (featured above on one of those bollards) is buried with honors.
 The Vietnam War Memorial in Houston’s Chinatown is a touching tribute.